binaryage/firerainbow/index.md

   * Color theme can be modified using Firebug's CSS panel
   * Highlighting is applied incrementally (good performance)
   * Color themes available [on GitHub](http://github.com/darwin/firerainbow/tree/master/themes)
-  * Uses WebWorkers to perform parsing in non-blocking fashion
+  * Uses WebWorkers to perform parsing in a non-blocking fashion

 ### Compatibility

-Firefox and Firebug are moving targets.
+Both Firefox and Firebug are moving targets.
 Please make sure you use compatible versions.
 I'm unable to test all possible combinations.

 * **Version 1.2** is tested to work with official **Firebug 1.5** and **Firebug 1.6** (Firefox 3.5 - 4.0)
 * **Version 1.1** is tested to work with official **Firebug 1.5** (Firefox 3.5 and 3.6) <- it is not compatible with **Firebug 1.4** anymore!